Data Frame Conversion in miniextendr

 For Vec<T>, Box<[T]>, and &[T], two expansion modes are available:

-Fixed width (width = N): Expands into exactly N columns at compile time.
+Fixed width (width = N): expands into exactly N columns at compile time.

 #[derive(Clone, DataFrameRow)]